Making the most of your visit to Townend

 During the day

-The door opens at 11am for the first guided tour.
+The door opens at 11am for the first guided tour, and the second is at 12noon.
 These are limited to 15 spaces and on a first-come first-served basis.
 The house then opens at 1pm to visitors to walk freely from room to room.
 You’ll have chance to chat to the Volunteer Room Guides and spend as much time as you need discovering the stories behind this traditional farmhouse and the Browne family.
+During the day the quietest time is from 2pm onwards, so that's the best time to come if you want the fewest people around.

 The door closes at 4.30pm, giving you half an hour to wrap up your visit before the house shuts for the night.
 The rooms are decorated with carved mahogany furniture, original art, textiles and there’s a library with over 1,500 books, 44 of which are the only remaining copies in the world.